 Kids are feeling more and more pressure to live up to adult expectations.
 School, homework, after school activities and liberal access to media, are adding anxiety and stress to kid’s and teen’s lives.

 Studies and pilot programs have shown that meditation can greatly benefit kids.
 Meditation can help your kids focus at school, help them manage emotions and help them be happier individuals.

 MindTastik offers hundreds of meditations to help both you and your kids with stress.
-As a result, we developed: have guided meditations, meditations for anxiety and meditations to help you fall asleep and stay asleep.
+As a result, we developed: guided meditations, meditations for anxiety and meditations to help you fall asleep and stay asleep.
 There are meditations for all ages on the app.
+For mothers & pregnant women, we have specially designed our hypnobirthing page.
 You can download MindTastik at the Apple App Store or Google Play.Tags: kids, meditation for children, meditation for kids